 Distinguishing Between Orange Garnets

-Spessartine & Hessonite: Among gem Garnets, orange color is primarily associated with Spessartine and Hessonite, but Malaya Garnet, Color Change Garnet, and Pastel Pyrope can also be orange in color.
-An N52 magnet quickly distinguishes between Spessartine and Hessonite, as Hessonite fails to pick up (due to lower levels of iron), although dark orange Hessonites may drag.
+Spessartine & Hessonite: Among gem Garnets, orange color is primarily associated with Spessartine and Hessonite, but Malaya Garnet, Color Change Garnet, and on rare occasion Pastel Pyrope can also be orange in color.
+An N52 magnet can be used to quickly distinguish between Spessartine and Hessonite, as Hessonite fails to pick up (due to lower levels of iron), although dark orange Hessonites may drag.
 Hessonite also has a lower refractive index, and often shows a wavy crystal structure under magnification.

 Orange Malaya (RI 1.758-1.779)